Genealogical Research using State Department Records

 - February-December 1963: Subject-Numeric File

 - 1964-66: Subject-Numeric File

 - 1970-73: Subject-Numeric File

 The Name Cards for 1910-1959 are available for research.
 The Name Cards for 1960-1973 are classified and are not available to researchers.
 NARA reference staff can perform very limited searches in the classified index for researchers.

-The following series of passport applications in this record group have been digitized and are available at all NARA facilities.
+The following series of passport applications in this record group have been digitized by a partner and are available at all NARA facilities.
 Those with a highlighted entry number are available through the Catalog, albeit without the search capability provided by the partner.